it-jhack/bughunter-debian-setup/README.md

-# bughunter-debian-setup
+# Bug Bounty Hunter Debian Setup
-Bash script to install essential tools for bughunting
+Bash script to install essential tools for Bug Bounty Hunters on a fresh Debian OS.

+# Running
+You have to run the shell script with `sudo` privileges.